 Research suggests that humans can detect the taste of fatty acids, but how this occurs is not known.
-To look into this question, the Genetics of Taste Lab will open a new research study for public participation.
-Using an omega-6 essential fatty acid (linoleic acid), the Lab will examine both genetic and environmental factors that might contribute to the ability to taste this important nutrient.
+The Genetics of Taste Lab looked into this question.
+Using an omega-6 essential fatty acid (linoleic acid), the Lab examined both genetic and environmental factors that might contribute to the ability to taste this important nutrient.

 The study had dual purposes.
-The first was to determine whether people can, in fact, discern the presence of linoleic acid.
+The first was to determine whether people can, in fact, discern the presence of linoleic acid and discern the difference between higher and lower concentrations without using sense of smell.
 In a survey of 735 subjects, ranging in age from 8 to 90, of white, black, Asian and Latino ethnicity, the answer was definitively yes, people can detect the taste — but to different degrees.

-This two-year study was led by Nicole Garneau PhD ([email protected]) and Richard Mattes PhD ([email protected]), and made possible by a partnership between the Health Science and Visitor Programs Departments at the Denver Museum of Nature & Science and the Nutrition Science Department at Purdue University.
+The Fatty Acid Taste Study ran from November 2014 to August 2015.
+1,020 participants enrolled with the help of 29 community scientists.
+This two-year study was led by Nicole Garneau PhD and Richard Mattes PhD, and made possible by a partnership between the Health Science and Visitor Programs Departments at the Denver Museum of Nature & Science and the Nutrition Science Department at Purdue University.